 Any holograph Will or Will made in the presence of witnesses is subject to a Court probate proceeding before being able to execute it.

-Note: This right exists even if the creditor is an heir or legatee or the right to support has not been exercised prior to the date of death.
+Note : This right exists even if the creditor is a particular heir or legatee or the right to maintenance was not exercised before the date of death.

 For more information see article 688 of the Civil Code of Québec.This step allows you to know under what matrimonial regime was the deceased married or, if applicable, to confirm whether or not there had been a legal separation or divorce.